MelissaKaulfuss/my_blog/_posts/2016-07-22-configuring-your-bash-profile.markdown

 <!-- categories: development -->
 ---

-# Configuring your bash profile for some sort of productivity :)

 ## So what’s Bash?

 Bash is a Unix shell and command language that was first released in 1989.
 It’s the default shell on OS X so I guess that’s why I use it  – you’ll use it to run scripts that deploy your code, with git, and to navigate your file system etc.